 When specifying file names as option values, avoid the use of the

-option can be used with mysql to pass SQL
+option can be used with mysql to pass one or

-statements to the server.
-When this option is used,
+more semicolon-separated SQL statements to the server.
+When this

-value and exits.
-The statements must be enclosed by quotation
+in the option value and exits.
+The statements must be enclosed

 The long form (

-If you wish to use quoted values within a statement, you will either need to escape the inner quotation marks, or use a different type of quotation marks within the statement from those used to quote the statement itself.
+To use quoted values within a statement, you must either escape the inner quotation marks, or use a different type of quotation marks within the statement from those used to quote the statement itself.
 The capabilities of your command processor dictate your choices for whether you can use single or double quotation marks and the syntax for escaping quote characters.
 For example, if your command processor supports quoting with single or double quotation marks, you can use double quotation marks around the statement, and single quotation marks for any quoted values within the statement.